carloscm/gossie/README.md

 # Running the tests

-Launch a Cassandra instance in localhost:9160, create a keyspace named TestGossie, and execute the provided schema-test.txt to create the test column families.
+Launch a Cassandra instance in localhost:9160 and execute the provided schema-test.txt with cassandra-cli to create the test keyspace and column families.
 Now you can run the Gossie tests.

 # Quickstart